 All these and more are covered in 6 modules.
 Each module includes a 30 minute video, handouts, action steps, and a Q&A call.
 We’ll also have a secret Facebook group where you can post questions, challenges, and triumphs, where the community and I can support you all along the journey.
 If your kids are 10 or older, you can even share the videos with them!

 My clients have benefited tremendously from these tools and practices, and they’re not the only ones.
-I am so proud of my husband and 3 year old when I hear them resolving a conflict using these tools!
+I am so proud of my husband and daughter when I hear them resolving a conflict using these tools!
 Yes, kids young as 3.
 Yes, adults too.

 If there’s conflict in your home which isn’t being resolved peacefully, this is for you.
 Register for the online course here.